USS Petrof Bay: Philippines campaign

 During the night of 28 October, Petrof Bay retired to refuel, rendezvousing with Taffy 2.
 On the afternoon of 30 October, Petrof Bay, along with the rest of "Taffy 1", retired for Manus Island.
 Remarkably, despite the loss of several of her aircraft, and the fact that VC-76 had logged 15,000 flight hours over a period of eight months of active combat, the entirety of the crew of VC-76 survived the Philippines campaign.
 Seventeen Navy Crosses were awarded amongst the aircrew of VC-76, and Captain Kane also received a Navy Cross.

 After arriving at Manus, Petrof Bay was assigned to Task Unit 77.4.5, the Reinforcement Carrier Group, and she was yet again under the flag of Rear Admiral Henderson.
 During her stay at Manus, Captain Ralph Sperry Clarke took over command of the vessel.
+She was damaged by the November 1944 USS Mount Hood (AE-11) explosion.
 She departed Manus Harbor on 19 November, arriving in the traffic lanes leading to Leyte on 23 November, whereupon she began operations providing air cover for convoys proceeding to and departing from the Philippines, a task necessary due to the convoys being harassed with irritating frequency by Japanese aircraft based on Mindanao.
 She continued these operations until the end of the year, when she was detached from Task Group 77.3, and joined up with Task Force 79, Vice Admiral Theodore Stark Wilkinson's Lingayen Attack Force, in support of the Invasion of Lingayen Gulf.
 She provided air cover for the attack transports of the task force as they proceeded to Lingayen Gulf, and gave close air support as they landed.
 The task force came under intense kamikaze attack as it proceeded up the South China Sea to northern Luzon, sinking her sister Ommaney Bay on 4 January 1945, and damaging several other carriers.
-This forced Petrof Bay into assuming double duty, taking on some of their assigned tasks.
+This forced Petrof Bay into assuming double duty, taking on some of the sunken carrier's assigned tasks.

 On 10 January, Task Unit 77.4.6, the Close Covering Carrier Group was formed under the command of Rear Admiral Henderson, comprising Petrof Bay, Saginaw Bay, and Marcus Island.
 The group was screened by the destroyers Charrette and Conner, as well as the destroyer escorts Richard S. Bull and Richard M. Rowell.
 On 17 January, the United States Army Air Forces took over responsibility for air operations over Luzon, and Petrof Bay joined Rear Admiral Russell S. Berkey's fleet operating west of northern Mindoro.
 On 29 and 30 January, Petrof Bay provided air cover and close air support as the Eighth Army landed at San Narciso and San Antonio, located just to the north of Manila, where they prepared for the Battle of Manila.